-These highlights do not include all the information needed to use SAPROPTERIN DIHYDROCHLORIDE POWDER FOR ORAL SOLUTION safely and effectively.
-See full prescribing information for SAPROPTERIN DIHYDROCHLORIDE POWDER FOR ORAL SOLUTION.
+These highlights do not include all the information needed to use SAPROPTERIN DIHYDROCHLORIDE TABLETS and SAPROPTERIN DIHYDROCHLORIDE POWDER FOR ORAL SOLUTION safely and effectively.
+See full prescribing information for SAPROPTERIN DIHYDROCHLORIDE TABLETS and SAPROPTERIN DIHYDROCHLORIDE POWDER FOR ORAL SOLUTION.

+SAPROPTERIN DIHYDROCHLORIDE tablets, for oral use SAPROPTERIN DIHYDROCHLORIDE powder for oral solution Initial U.S. Approval: 2007

+------RECENT MAJOR CHANGES ------

-Initial U.S. Approval: 2007 No maio are and Brancoutions Warnings and Precautions Upper Gastrointestinal Mucosal Inflammation (5.2) 12/2019 INDICATIONS AND USAGE Sapropterin dihydrochloride powder for oral solution is a phenylalanine hydroxylase activator indicated to reduce blood phenylalanine (Phe) levels in adult and pediatric patients one month of age and older with hyperphenylalaninemia (HPA) due to tetrahydrobiopterin-(BH4-) responsive Phenylketonuria (PKU).
-Sapropterin dihydrochloride powder for oral solution is to be used in conjunction with a Phe-restricted diet.
-(1) DOSAGE AND ADMINISTRATION All patients with PKU who are being treated with sapropterin dihydrochloride powder for oral solution should also be treated with a Phe-restricted diet, including dietary protein and Phe restriction.
-(2.1) Starting Dosage • Pediatric patients 1 month to 6 years: The recommended starting dose of sapropterin dihydrochloride powder for oral solution is 10 mg/kg taken once daily.
-(2.1) • Patients 7 years and older: The recommended starting dose of sapropterin dihydrochloride powder for oral solution is 10 to 20 mg/kg taken once daily.
-(2.1) Dosage Adjustment • Doses of sapropterin dihydrochloride powder for oral solution may be adjusted in the range of 5 to 20 mg/kg taken once daily.
-(2.1) • Monitor blood Phe regularly, especially in pediatric patients.
-(2.1, 5.3) Preparation and Administration Take with a meal.
-(2.2) Swallow oral solution after mixing powder in a small amount of soft foods or dissolving in recommended liquids.
+Warnings and Precautions

+Upper Gastrointestinal Mucosal Inflammation (5.2) 12/2019

+------ INDICATIONS AND USAGE

+Sapropterin dihydrochloride is a phenylalanine hydroxylase activator indicated to reduce blood phenylalanine (Phe) levels in adult and pediatric patients one month of age and older with hyperphenylalaninemia (HPA) due to tetrahydrobiopterin- (BH4-) responsive Phenylketonuria (PKU).
+Sapropterin dihydrochloride is to be used in conjunction with a Phe-restricted diet.
+(1)

+------DOSAGE AND ADMINISTRATION ------

+All patients with PKU who are being treated with sapropterin dihydrochloride should also be treated with a Phe-restricted diet, including dietary protein and Phe restriction.
+(2.1)

+Starting Dosage

+- Pediatric patients 1 month to 6 years: The recommended starting dose of sapropterin dihydrochloride is 10 mg/kg taken once daily.
+(2.1) - Patients 7 years and older: The recommended starting dose of sapropterin dihydrochloride is 10 to 20 mg/kg taken once daily.
+(2.1)

+Dosage Adjustment

+- Doses of sapropterin dihydrochloride may be adjusted in the range of 5 to 20 mg/kg taken once daily.
+(2.1) - Monitor blood Phe regularly, especially in pediatric patients.
+(2.1, 5.3)

+Preparation and Administration

+- Take with a meal.
+(2.2) - Swallow tablets whole or after mixing in a small amount of soft foods or dissolving in recommended liquid.
+Swallow oral solution after mixing powder in a small amount of soft foods or dissolving in recommended liquids.
 See full prescribing information for complete information on mixing with food or liquid.
+(2.2)

-(2.2) DOSAGE FORMS AND STRENGTHS Powder for Oral Solution: 100 mg and 500 mg sapropterin dihydrochloride.
-(3) CONTRAINDICATIONS None.
+------ DOSAGE FORMS AND STRENGTHS

+- Tablets: 100 mg sapropterin dihydrochloride.
+(3) - Powder for Oral Solution: 100 mg and 500 mg sapropterin dihydrochloride.
+(3)

+------ CONTRAINDICATIONS ------

+None.
 (4)

-• Hypersensitivity reactions including anaphylaxis: Sapropterin dihydrochloride is not recommended in patients with a history of anaphylaxis to sapropterin dihydrochloride; discontinue treatment in patients who experience anaphylaxis and initate appropriate medical treatment.
-Continue dietary Phe restrictions.
-(5.1)